Navaneeth-2023/Module_end_project_Python_EE_DSML/README.md

 # Module_end_project_Python_EE_DSML
 This module end python programming project of Entri-Elevate DSML program is submitted by Navaneeth Krishnan S of Batch B1-ADV

 Based on the given dataset of employees working in ABC company, this module end project tries to provide a detailed explanation, report and answers to questions regarding employees in each team using python programming language.
 The dataset consists of 458 rows and 9 columns.
 The analysis report is completed and attached as a ‘Jupyter-notebook’ file.
+The processed dataset is also uploaded in the name 'myexcel.xlsx'.

 I performed data pre-processing directly in Excel for the dataset of employees working in ABC company.
 By using the concepts of numpy and pandas, matplotlib and seaborn in python programming, I identified how many players/employees are there in each team and their percentage splitting with respect to total employees.
 I segregated employees w.r.t different positions and found from which age group most of the employees belong to.
 Also, I added visualizations for the above three questions.
 Then found out under which team and position spending in terms of salary is high.
 And finally, I represented visually and found if there is any correlation between age and salary.